wavemaker/docs/learn/on-premise/wme-initilize-setup.md

 ---
 ---

-# INITIALIZE THE WME SETUP
+# Initilize the WME setup

-- after dowloading and extracting the wme installer run the bash script which is displayed at terminal
+- After dowloading and extracting the wme installer run the bash script which is displayed at terminal
-- provide your network interface name and enter IP range in CIDR notation [![](/learn/assets/wme-setup/wavemaker-setup-intialization.png)](/learn/assets/wme-setup/wavemaker-setup-intialization.png)
+- Provide your network interface name and enter IP range in CIDR notation [![](/learn/assets/wme-setup/wavemaker-setup-intialization.png)](/learn/assets/wme-setup/wavemaker-setup-intialization.png)
-- for wme portal setup goto < platform-ip >:8080 and do the config portal setup
+- Go to < platform-ip >:8080 as directed by the above command output to do the WME setup.